Kate Lethbridge-Stewart: Development

 After six years off-screen, Redgrave made a surprise return during Chris Chibnall's period as showrunner in the final two episodes of the thirteenth series, Flux (2021).
 She appeared again in the BBC centenary special "The Power of the Doctor" (2022), which was Jodie Whittaker's final episode as the Thirteenth Doctor.
 Following Russell T Davies' return as showrunner the following year, Redgrave reprised the role of Kate, now using the full surname Lethbridge-Stewart, in the 60th anniversary special "The Giggle" (2023), which starred David Tennant as the Fourteenth Doctor.
 The special reimagined UNIT in the vein of the organisation S.H.I.E.L.D. in the Marvel Cinematic Universe (MCU) with a new supporting cast, including Alexander Devrient as Colonel Christofer Ibrahim, and a new headquarters that fans compared to the MCU's Avengers Tower.
 Kate and the new UNIT made recurring appearances in six episodes of the programme's fourteenth (2024) and fifteenth series (2025) led by Ncuti Gatwa as the Fifteenth Doctor.
+This included the episode "Lucky Day", which depicted how UNIT operates in the absence of the Doctor and showed a darker side of Kate.
+The episode's writer Pete McTighe highlighted the "extremes that Kate is driven to by the end of the episode" and teased that "how we leave her in this episode, and at the end of the season, really sets her up for what’s to come", referring to the show's upcoming spin-off series.

 Deadline first reported in March 2023 that according to BBC sources, a Doctor Who spin-off was in the works based on UNIT and will star Jemma Redgrave as Kate Stewart.
 Redgrave denied knowing anything about a UNIT spin-off in September, but confirmed her participation in Gatwa's first season, expressing "it's such a wonderful thing to be part of that family.
 It was absolutely tremendous and to be part of Russell T Davies' vision is so exciting."
-In July 2024, Davies confirmed at San Diego Comic-Con that a new Doctor Who spin-off series on BBC One and Disney+ titled The War Between the Land and the Sea was set to begin filming that September, and will feature UNIT fighting against the Sea Devils.
-Jemma Redgrave and Alexander Devrient are expected to reprise their respective roles as Kate Lethbridge-Stewart and Colonel Ibrahim for the spin-off, alongside Russell Tovey and Gugu Mbatha-Raw as new characters.
+In July 2024, Davies confirmed at San Diego Comic-Con that a new Doctor Who spin-off series on BBC One and Disney+ titled The War Between the Land and the Sea was set to begin filming that September.
+Created by Davies and McTighe, the series featured UNIT fighting against the Sea Devils.
+Jemma Redgrave and Alexander Devrient reprised their respective roles as Kate Lethbridge-Stewart and Colonel Ibrahim for the spin-off, alongside Russell Tovey and Gugu Mbatha-Raw as new characters.